thedekerone/capstone-html/README.md

 - A Navbar made with flex.
 - A main section made with grid.
 - A footer made with flex.
-- A latest deals, latest news and features section made with grid.
-- we used fontawesome for the icons
+- We used fontawesome for the icons
+- A three pages
+- A animations with intersection observer.

 ## Built With

 - HTML5
 - CSS3
+- Javascript

 ## Authors